| UK

 Mari recently wrote me a note.

+That is my very own fairy story.
 I was greatly honored to have her contribute to a Fairy book that

 also featured my work 'The Art of Faery', published by Paper Tiger